World Siri: Rookie propels Astros past Braves to tie Series

 The crowd, so quiet a night before, roared as Siri bounded toward the dugout.
 A fan in the lower deck displayed a sign that read: “Don’t Poke The Bear” as the Astros rediscovered their potent offense after Tuesday night’s dud of a 6-2 loss.

 The Braves had a visit at the mound to try and regroup after that fiasco of a play but Fried threw a wild pitch soon after it ended to send Maldonado to third.
-There were two outs in the inning when Michael Brantley singled to right field, pumping his fist as he left the batter’s box to send another run home to make it 5-1.
+There were two outs in the inning when Michael Brantley singled to right field, pumping his fist as he left the batter’s box to send another run home that made it 5-1.

-Their five hits in that inning tied the most they’ve ever had in an inning in the World Series.
-It matched their output from the second inning of Game 3 of the 2017 World Series.

-Urquidy permitted six hits and two runs while striking out seven in five innings to rebound after a clunker in Game 3 of the AL Championship Series when he allowed five runs while getting just five outs against Boston.

 Altuve’s leadoff double got things going for the Astros a day after the star second baseman went 0 for 5 in the first three-strikeout game of his postseason career.
 He advanced to third on a fly ball by Brantley before scoring on Alex Bregman’s sacrifice fly to make it 1-0.